-*Course Cost listed does not include the cost of courseware or lunch.
-Course is subject to minimum enrollment.
+*Course Cost listed does not include the cost of courseware.
+Course is subject to a minimum enrollment.
 Course may run virtually as a Virtual Instructor-Led (VILT) class if minimum enrollment is not met.
 For more information, please contact firstname.lastname@example.org or call 207-775-0244.

 In addition to professional experience, students who attend this training should already have the following technical knowledge:

 Attended course 20345-1A: Administering Exchange Server 2016, or have equivalent knowledge.

 Minimum two years of experience working with any version of Exchange Server.